 Israel's Dairy Industry: A Comprehensive Overview

-Israel stands as a significant contributor to the global dairy sector, known for its cutting-edge agricultural technologies and proficient milk production systems.
-The country boasts a comprehensive dairy infrastructure, encompassing diverse segments from cattle and goat milk production to extensive processing capacities for a wide range of dairy products.
+Israel is a significant contributor to the global dairy sector, recognized for its cutting-edge agricultural technologies and efficient milk production systems.
+The country possesses a comprehensive dairy infrastructure, covering diverse segments from cattle and goat milk production to extensive processing capacities for a wide range of dairy products.

 Key Statistics

-- Number of Dairy Cattle: Israel maintains approximately 125,000 dairy cows, attributed to high yields owing to advanced breeding and feeding practices.
+Number of Dairy Cattle: Israel maintains approximately 125,000 dairy cows, known for high yields due to advanced breeding and feeding practices.

-- Milk Production Volume: The country produces about 1.5 billion liters of milk annually, reflecting the efficiency and high output of Israeli dairy farms.
+Milk Production Volume: Annually, Israel produces about 1.5 billion liters of milk, reflecting the efficiency and high output of Israeli dairy farms.

-- Milk Processing Volume: Israel processes around 1.4 billion liters of milk each year, illustrating the effective transition from raw milk to a variety of processed products.
+Milk Processing Volume: The country processes around 1.4 billion liters of milk each year, showcasing the effective transition from raw milk to a variety of processed products.

-- Cheese Production Volume: Annually, Israel produces approximately 90,000 tons of cheese, offering a variety from traditional soft cheeses to modern hard types.
+Cheese Production Volume: Israel produces approximately 90,000 tons of cheese annually, offering a range from traditional soft cheeses to modern hard types.

-- Milk Powder and Whey Production: The country's production of milk powder is estimated at 20,000 tons, while whey products reach around 10,000 tons per year.
+Milk Powder and Whey Production: The production of milk powder is estimated at 20,000 tons, while whey products reach around 10,000 tons per year.

 Key Enterprises